casey/intermodal/README.md

 #### Supported Operating Systems

-`imdl` supports both unix and Windows.
-It is tested on Linux, MacOS, and Windows, but should work on other unix OSs.
+`imdl` supports Linux, MacOS, and Windows, and should work on other unix OSes.
 If it does not, please open an issue!

 #### Pre-built binaries